Puerto Rico

 The distinctive and colourful exterior of the historic Parque de Bombas firehouse building in Ponce (Photo: Bogdan Migulski via Flickr)

-LOCATION Km 16.8, PR-123 HOURS Fri-Sat 9am-2pm Closed Sun-Thurs
+Km 16.8, PR-123 / Fri-Sat 9am-2pm Closed Sun-Thurs

 Taking to the streets on foot is perhaps the most simple but effective way of getting to know a city, letting you experience its sights, sound and smells in a way that isn’t possible aboard a bus or coach.
 Run by local company Isla Caribe, this 2 to 3-hour walking tour of Ponce begins at the charming Utopia Café – ideal for picking up souvenirs and gifts – before taking you on an immersive journey through the city’s history, culture and people.
-During the walk your expert guide will regale you with tales of the city past and present.
+During the walk, your expert guide will regale you with tales of the city past and present.
 The tour involves easy walking terrain with no hills.

 Castillo Serrallés